kinnala/scikit-fem/README.md

 ### Unreleased

+- Fixed: `skfem.utils.enforce` now works correctly with rows that have no nonzero entries
 - Fixed: Slightly relax the condition in `MeshTri` and `MeshTet.element_finder` to decide whether a point is on the element (due to possible float error accumulation)
 - Fixed: `models.elasticity.plane_stress` contained incorrect formula
 - Fixed: `matplotlib.visuals.plot3` now supports `MeshQuad1` by splitting